E4S-Project/e4s-cl/doc-source/source/examples.rst

    $ mpicc program.c -o example
    $ e4s-cl profile detect -p <profile_name> mpirun -hosts <host1>,<host2> ./example

-The generated profile will be found in the profile list.
+On success, the newly-created profile will be found in the profile list.